Dear Ms. Vicki,

-All of these events have taken place.
+All of these have been accomplished.
 However, the totally unexpected and overlooked consequence is that my career options and marketability have plummeted.

 I am very career oriented.
-I'm now depressed, lonely and resentful that he gets to go out and be with co-workers on a ship doing exciting work, while I toil and stagnate with 100% childcare and housework responsibilities.
+I'm now depressed, lonely and resentful that he gets to go out and be with co-workers on a ship doing exciting work, while I toil and stagnate with 100 percent of the child care and housework responsibilities.

 I'm not very patriotic to begin with and can't find similar age or career-oriented spouses who are also left-leaning or liberal to discuss my interests of science, math and technology.